The Zacks Rank Explained: How to Find Strong Buy Retail and Wholesale Stocks

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at L Brands (LB), which was added to the Zacks Rank #1 list on March 2, 2021.
+Let's take a look at AutoNation (AN), which was added to the Zacks Rank #1 list on April 22, 2021.

-L Brands evolved from an apparel-based specialty retailer to a segment leader focused on women’s intimate and other apparel, personal care, beauty and home fragrance products.
-But since past few years, the company has been struggling for a while due to sluggishness in the Victoria’s Secret brand.
+Incorporated in Delaware in 1991, AutoNation, Inc. is the largest automotive retailer in the United States.
+The company offers vehicle maintenance and repair services, vehicle parts, extended service contracts, vehicle protection products, and other aftermarket products.
+In addition, it arranges financing for vehicle purchases through third-party sources.

-Nine analysts revised their earnings estimate higher in the last 60 days for fiscal 2022, while the Zacks Consensus Estimate has increased $1.44 to $4.89 per share.
-LB also boasts an average earnings surprise of 479.7%.
+For fiscal 2021, seven analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $2.16 to $9.55 per share.
+AN boasts an average earnings surprise of 103.6%.

-Additionally, LB has climbed higher over the past four weeks, gaining 13.4%.
-The S&P 500 is up 7% in comparison.
+Additionally, AN has climbed higher over the past four weeks, gaining 10.2%.
+The S&P 500 is up 5.4% in comparison.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, L Brands should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, AutoNation should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.